 Traditional time blocking.

 You can make your day more efficient by dividing it into specific time blocks, each dedicated to a specific activity or task.
-To-do list items are assigned fixed time slots in your calendar based on your schedule in advance.
+To-do list items are assigned fixed scheduling events in your calendar based on your schedule in advance.

 The concept of task batching is to group similar, usually smaller, tasks together and schedule specific time blocks to complete them all simultaneously.
 The more often you can tackle similar tasks in a group, the less time and mental energy you have to spend switching contexts throughout the day.